ivyroot/CDK-TYPESCRIPT-SERVERLESS-POSTGRESQL/README.md

 There are many example CDK apps out there which demonstrate how to run code on AWS, this is one of them.

-This example stack implements three lambda functions.
-They all access a single PostgreSQL server instance running in RDS.
+This example stack implements three lambda functions which access a single PostgreSQL server instance running in RDS.
 The lambdas are for admin, read-write, and view-only usage.

 Finally, there is an API V2 gateway which exposes access to the view-only lambda function.